tahashieenavaz/mixers/README.md

-# mlpmixer
+# MLP Mixer

-The official implementation of MLP Mixer by Tolstikhin, Houlsby, Kolesnikov, Beyer et all.
+The unofficial implementation of MLP Mixer by Tolstikhin, Houlsby, Kolesnikov, Beyer et all based on the official JAX implementation.